jh1993/CursedTrials/README.txt

 Among Them:
 - Only Conjuration spells.
 - Each minion you summon has a 25% chance to be a traitor.
-- Each turn, a traitor has a 10% chance to become permanently hostile before it acts.
+- Each turn, a traitor has a 10% chance to become permanently hostile before it acts, if there are enemies in the realm.
 - You cannot tell whether a minion is a traitor until it becomes hostile.

 Bombastic Bones: